Sign up for our FREE 8-week course to get on the property ladder.

 Before you even consider taking out a second mortgage, make sure you’re fully aware of all the risks and drawbacks of this approach:

 - Taking on more debt.
 Make sure you can afford to make repayments on 2 mortgages before you adopt this approach.

 - High fees.
 As a general rule, second mortgages attract higher fees than first mortgages.
 You’ll also have to budget for a fee your first lender will charge before providing their consent for you to take out a second mortgage.

 - Lower LVRs.
-Second mortgages usually attract lower maximum loan-to-value (LVR) ratio than first mortgages, which means you won’t be able to borrow as much money as you would on a normal home loan.
+Second mortgages usually attract a lower maximum loan-to-value (LVR) ratio than first mortgages, which means you won’t be able to borrow as much money as you would on a normal home loan.
 Lenders will generally agree to let you borrow between 60% and 80% of the property’s value, although this may be slightly higher if your first and second mortgage are with the same lender.

-- Managing two loans.
-Managing one home loan and staying up to date with repayments can be tricky enough in itself, so servicing two separate mortgages can be even more complicated and confusing — especially if the loans are with two different lenders.
+- Managing 2 loans.
+Managing 1 home loan and staying up to date with repayments can be tricky enough in itself, so servicing 2 separate mortgages can be even more complicated and confusing – especially if the loans are with 2 different lenders.

 - Limited choice.
 You will most likely find that only the bigger banks and lending institutions will be able to offer you a second mortgage, so you will need to accept the fact that there is limited choice available.